sigmaboy/nopaystation_scripts/README.md

 # nopaystation_scripts
-do this with nopaystation tsv and links automatically
+do things with nopaystation tsv and links automatically